MGProduction/nuPOSTAGGER/README.md

 # nuPOSTAGGER

-A very minimal single .h file (English) PosTagger with no external data to load, less than 10KB of static memory used as engine core data and a single call for postagging of (ANSI) english text.
+A very minimal single .h file (English) PosTagger with no external data to load, less than 10KB of static memory used as engine core data and a single call for postagging of (ANSI) english text - working even on a **C64** (80's 1 Mhz 8bit machine).

 Parsing is also provided but being at the moment out of the scope of this project is just a space-based word split.
 Being anyway internal parsing possible, functions to handle dynamic token array are also provided